seattle-javascript-401d7/rest_api/timforman/README.md

 Mongoose is required.
 Body-Parser is required
 ExpressJS is required
+Bcrypt is required
+jsonwebtoken is required

+## secret key is required to launch the server
+## must authenticate by signup and signin with a token

 ## open a mongod connection in a terminal window
 ## launch node server.js in a separate terminal window